RIM-116 Rolling Airframe Missile: Block 2

-The Block 2 (RIM-116C) is an upgraded version of the RAM missile aimed at more effectively countering more maneuverable anti-ship missiles through a four-axis independent control actuator system, increased rocket motor capability, an improved passive radio frequency seeker and upgraded components of the infrared seeker, and advanced kinematics.
-On 8 May 2007, the U.S. Navy awarded Raytheon Missile Systems a $105 million development contract; development was expected to be completed by December 2010.
+The Block 2 (RIM-116C) is an upgraded version of the RAM missile aimed at more effectively countering more maneuverable anti-ship missiles through a four-axis independent control actuator system, increased rocket motor capability to 15.8 cm (6.25–inch) diameter, an improved passive radio frequency seeker and upgraded components of the infrared seeker, and advanced kinematics.
+On 8 May 2007, the U.S. Navy awarded Raytheon Missile Systems a $105 million development contract.
+Development was expected to be completed by December 2010.
 LRIP began in 2012.

-51 missiles were initially ordered.
+Fifty-one missiles were initially ordered.
 On 22 October 2012, the RAM Block 2 completed its third guided test vehicle flight, firing two missiles in a salvo and directly hitting the target, to verify the system's command and control capabilities, kinematic performance, guidance system, and airframe capabilities.
 Raytheon was scheduled to deliver 25 Block 2 missiles during the program's integrated testing phase.
 The Block 2 RAM was delivered to the U.S. Navy in August 2014, with 502 missiles to be acquired from 2015 to 2019.
 Initial Operational Capability (IOC) for the Block 2 RAM was achieved on 15 May 2015.

 In early 2018 the U.S. State Department approved the sale of RIM-116 Block II to the Mexican Navy for use on their future Sigma-class design frigates, the first of which was jointly built by Damen Schelde Naval Shipbuilding and launched in November 2018.

+Block 2B

+At the IndoPacific 2025 Convention in Sydney, in interview with Naval News a Raytheon Australia representative declared the Block 2B was operational and on offer to the Royal Australian Navy as part of the Enhanced Mogami Build.
+In the same interview the Raytheon Australia representative gave the publicly disclosed range of the Block 2B as 10 Nautical Miles.